Nivalyx/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/id.md

 We do intend to look into new benefits in the future, but our focus is currently on feature parity with stable so please use your supporter tag purchase as a way to... support the game's development!

 Kami tentunya ingin menambahkan berbagai keuntungan lainnya di masa yang akan datang, namun untuk saat ini kami fokus kami masih tertuju pada pengembangan lazer itu sendiri.
-Oleh karenanya,
+Oleh karenanya, mohon niatkan pembelian supporter tag kamu untuk... mendukung pengembangan osu! itu sendiri.

 #### Apabila saya berbuat curang pada lazer, apakah saya akan dihukum?